Teenager 'developed eating disorder after Harris assault'

 "I just wasn't there any more, I'd lost that passion, I'd lost that desire.

 "There were days when I'd be lying in bed and I'd find it difficult to function.
 My schoolwork started to suffer.
 I just didn't feel like I really fit in anywhere.
-I used to feel like I didn't have a place in the world."'Very subtle'
+I used to feel like I didn't have a place in the world."

-The jury heard that Mr Harris then patted her on the thigh and moved his hand up.
+The jury heard that Mr Harris patted her on the thigh.
+Ms Lee said he then "began to move his hand up my inner thigh".

 She said she "started to panic" and rushed off to the toilet.